 Registration must be received no later than August 15th, 2015 and will be limited to the first 343 Firefighters, active or retired, that sign up.
 Last year’s registration filled up quickly.
 This year’s Climb has been advertised state wide.
 Just because you were part of the Memorial last year does not secure your spot in this year’s Climb.
 You must clickwww.sac911tribute.com and click the 9/11 Memorial Stair Climb link to register.
 Registration is not complete until you fill out the registration info and your registration fee clears in Paypal.
 The registration fee for this year’s event is $25 payable by PayPal and includes an event t-shirt, as well as a personal bio of the Fallen Brother whom you will be honoring.Register Now!

-If you register, please show up.
-In years past we have fallen short of the desired 343 due to last second cancellations.
+If you Register, please show up.
 Please confirm your availability prior to signing up.
-If you are not one of the initial 343 sworn Firefighters to sign-up, there is still a very real possibility that you will have the chance to climb with the name of a Fallen Brother on your back.
+In years past we have fallen short of the desired 343 due to last second cancellations and had to use the standby list.
+Because of this, if you are not one of the initial 343 sworn Firefighters to sign-up, there is still a very real possibility that you will have the chance to climb with the name of a Fallen Brother on your back.
 The entire standby list has been used to make sure all names were carried.
 No names will be left on the ground floor.